 There are many ways to create a book proposal, but remember, in a sense, this is your job application.
 Present yourself as a professional and let your idea and your writing speak for themselves.
-Directions below are to guide you so your submission will be engaging, complete, and follow industry standards.
-Instead of obsessing of minor details, follow the standard and let the focus be where it belongs: on your sample chapters!
+The directions below are to guide you so your submission will be engaging, complete, and follow industry standards.
+Instead of obsessing over minor details, follow the standard and let the focus be where it belongs: on your sample chapters!
 Please read everything below and note the difference between non-fiction and fiction proposals.

 The cover letter should include your name, address, phone number, and e-mail address.
 It should sum up the plot or idea in a single paragraph, as well as giving the book’s title and estimated word count of the entire manuscript (not page count).
 If the book is not completely finished, estimate when you might be finished.
 The cover letter should not be more than one page.